Underground Storage Tank

 - The inspector will record the findings on a tablet computer as the inspection is conducted;

-- At the end of the inspection, the inspector will print a report of the findings and provide it to the individual on-site before leaving the facility;
+- At the end of the inspection, the inspector will provide a report of the findings before leaving the facility;

 - The inspector will request a signature solely for the purpose of documenting that the inspection report was received – it does not indicate concurrence with the findings or imply anything other than receipt of the report.